Web Content Viewer - Fixed Context

 Disclaimer

 Capital Blue Cross’ medical policies are used to determine coverage for specific medical technologies, procedures, equipment, and services.
-These medical policies do not constitute medical advice and are subject to change as required by law or applicable clinical evidence from independent treatment guidelines.
+These medical policies do not constitute medical advice and are subject to change as permitted by law or applicable clinical evidence from independent treatment guidelines.
 Treating providers are solely responsible for medical advice and treatment of members.
 These policies are not a guarantee of coverage or payment.
 Payment of claims is subject to a determination regarding the member’s benefit program and eligibility on the date of service, and a determination that the services are medically necessary and appropriate.
 Final processing of a claim is based upon the terms of contract that applies to the members’ benefit program, including benefit limitations and exclusions.
 If a provider or a member has a question concerning this medical policy, please contact Capital Blue Cross’ Provider Services or Member Services.

 Coding Information